DennisFaucher/untanglegrafana/README.md

 ![Screen Shot 2021-07-09 at 6 24 28 PM](https://user-images.githubusercontent.com/9034190/125141381-eee2be00-e0e2-11eb-8385-c06f5952f9e3.png)

 ## Why
 I just installed an Untangle firewall appliance in my home network.
 I like it a lot.
 Great functionality, easy to use, great reports, very low resource usage.
 As a typical Grafana user, I needed to GRAPH ALL THE THINGS!
 Untangle is open source and even uses a standard PostgreSQL database.
-Grafana supports PostgreSQL so connecting the two should be easy.
+Grafana supports PostgreSQL, so connecting the two should be easy.
 Well, nothing is ever easy is it? 😃

 ## How
 ### Parts List